 Withdrawal symptoms vary person to person depending of a variety of factors.
 It’s highly recommended you speak to your doctor or a counsellor at a alcohol and drug treatment centre for advise and help coping with withdrawal symptoms which can range from mild to severe, even fatal.

-1. Medical detox programme under professional supervision
+1. Medical detox Program under professional supervision

-Depending on the severity of your alcohol and drug usage, the best way to manage physical and psychological withdrawal symptoms is attending a medical detoxification (detox) programme.
+Depending on the severity of your alcohol and drug usage, the best way to manage physical and psychological withdrawal symptoms is attending a medical detoxification (detox) Program.
 Cravings and life-threatening symptoms can be managed with medication and emotional support in a 24/7 securing and caring environment.

 2. Eating balanced and nutritious meals